+Your SCS should be rack mounted in a secured environment.
+Refer to the following illustration of a typical installation.

+Installation Overview
-- 1. Place the SCS in a secure location close to the device or devices it will service. - 2.
-Connect your serial devices to the DB25 and/or DB9 serial connectors as appropriate for the SCS model. - 3.
-Connect the Ethernet network to the SCS in one of the following ways: - Connect to the 10/100BASE-T port. - Note: You must use a 10/100BASE-T wired connection if you wish to perform initial configuration over the network. - For the SCS200 and SCS400, if desired, insert a supported modem card, ATA card, or 802.11 card in the PC card slot. - 4.
-Connect the power supply to the SCS.
-See the appropriate SCS Components chapter for power connection specifications.

-- 5. Confirm the following: - a) The green Power LED lights up immediately. - b) After a few seconds, the green Link LED lights up. - c) After about 30 seconds, the green OK LED blinks green every two seconds. - d) If you installed a PC card, the PC card LED is solid green.
-If the LED is any other color, see the LED section of the appropriate SCS chapter. - 6.
-Continue with Assigning an IP Address.
+- 1. Mount or place the SCS in a secure location. - 2.
+Connect your active serial devices to the SCS's RJ45 serial connectors. - 3.
+Connect the Ethernet network to the SCS via the 10/100BASE-T port or the AUI port, not both ports. - 4.
+Connect the power cord to a power outlet. - 5.
+Set the power switch to ON. - 6.
+Confirm the following: - a) The green Power LED lights up immediately. - b) After about 20 seconds, the green Link LED lights up. - c) After about 30 seconds, the green OK LED blinks every two seconds.